-1. INTRODUCTION
+1. BACKGROUND

-In May of 2011, Council completed a three year project to develop regulations for largescale wind turbines in the County.
+In May of 2011, Council completed a three year project to develop regulations for large-scale wind turbines in the County.

 Since then a number of potential wind turbine projects have been proposed and discussed.
 These projects have resulted in significant public interest in the Municipality's regulations concerning large-scale wind turbines.
 In response to this interest, Council committed to review its regulations in early 2012.
 As part of this review, the Planning Advisory Committee (PAC) has held two open houses and received a significant amount a feedback through a questionnaire.
 PAC has also received information from Nova Scotia Environment and 14 Wing Greenwood, as well as a detailed report and presentation from consultants hired to review health and safety impacts.
-Please refer to the Municipal website for copies of previous reports and presentation.

-On April 24th, 2012 the Planning Advisory Committee passed the following motion:

-PAC directs Staff to draft amendments to the Municipal Planning Strategy and Land Use Bylaw that replace current regulations concerning large-scale wind turbines with amendments that indicate that Council intends to further review the issues and in the meantime not permit large-scale wind turbines in any area of Kings County, and further directs Staff to schedule a Public Participation Meeting in consultation with the PAC chair.
+On April 24th, 2012, PAC directed Staff to draft amendments concerning large-scale wind turbines that would indicate that Council intends to further review the issues and in the meantime not permit large-scale wind turbines in any area of Kings County.
+PAC forwarded the draft amendments directly to a Public Participation Meeting (PPM), held at 5:00PM on May 10th, 2012.
+The PPM minutes are attached to this PAC agenda package.